isl-org/Open3D/docs/tutorial/visualization/open3d_visualizer_advanced.rst

 Rendering More Complex Models
 :::::::::::::::::::::::::::::

-In the previous section (**Rendering Models**) we have covered how to render complete 3D models with the ``open3d.io.read_triangle_model()`` method.
+In the previous section (:ref:`rendering_models`) we have covered how to render complete 3D models with the ``open3d.io.read_triangle_model()`` method.
 This method can also handle more complex models containing a collection of materials and parts (sub-models) from which the complete object gets assembled.

 For this example, we will need to download / ``clone`` *glTF-Sample-Models*  from the KhronosGroup. `glTF (GL Transmission Format) <https://docs.fileformat.com/3d/gltf/>`_ is a 3D file format that stores 3D model information in JSON format.